Moopli/splat/README.md

 splat
 =====

-Splat is a CHIP 8 emulator
+Splat is going to be a CHIP-8 emulator.